 - Squeeze the pitch to make sure you've got as much pectin out as possible (this will help it set).

-- There should be roughly 1.5litres of water left - top it up with water as necessary.
+- There should be roughly 1 litres of water left, top it up with water as necessary then add the whisky.

 - Add the sliced peel and juice to the pan along with the sugars.